Summary

 └──────────┘ └──────────┘ └──────────┘

-MCP Hosts are the AI applications that want to access external tools and data.
-Claude Desktop, Claude Code, Cursor, and any custom AI application you build can be an MCP host.
+MCP Hosts are the AI applications that require access to external tools and data.
+Claude Desktop, Claude Code, Cursor and any custom AI application a developer may build can serve as an MCP host.
 The host is responsible for managing the user interface, running the AI model, and coordinating connections to one or more MCP servers.
-In the HTTP analogy, the host is like a web browser — it is the application the user interacts with, and it knows how to speak the protocol to get things done.
+In the HTTP analogy, the host corresponds to a web browser: it is the application with which the user interacts, and it knows how to speak the protocol to complete tasks.

-MCP Clients are protocol-level connectors that live inside hosts.
+MCP Clients are protocol-level connectors that reside within hosts.
 Each client maintains a one-to-one connection with a specific MCP server.
-If Claude Desktop is connected to three MCP servers (GitHub, a database, and Slack), it has three MCP clients running internally.
-The client handles all the low-level communication: sending JSON-RPC messages, negotiating capabilities, and managing the connection lifecycle.
-You typically do not build clients directly — the host application includes them.
+A Claude Desktop installation connected to three MCP servers (GitHub, a database and Slack) runs three MCP clients internally.
+The client handles low-level communication, including sending JSON-RPC messages, negotiating capabilities and managing the connection lifecycle.
+Developers typically do not build clients directly, since the host application provides them.

-MCP Servers are the services that expose tools, resources, and prompts to AI applications.
-A GitHub MCP server might expose tools like create_issue, search_repos, and list_pull_requests.
-A database MCP server might expose tools like run_query and list_tables.
+MCP Servers are the services that expose tools, resources and prompts to AI applications.
+A GitHub MCP server may expose tools such as create_issue, search_repos and list_pull_requests.
+A database MCP server may expose tools such as run_query and list_tables.
 Each server exposes its capabilities through a standard interface, and any MCP client can discover and use them.
-In the HTTP analogy, MCP servers are like web servers — they serve content and functionality to any client that speaks the protocol.
+In the HTTP analogy, MCP servers correspond to web servers: they serve content and functionality to any client capable of speaking the protocol.

-MCP servers can run locally on your machine (using stdio transport, where they run as a subprocess) or remotely as web services (using HTTP+SSE transport).
-This flexibility means you can start with a simple local server for personal use and later deploy it as a shared service for your entire team.
+MCP servers may run locally on a developer’s machine using the stdio transport, in which case they operate as a subprocess, or remotely as a web service using the HTTP+SSE transport.
+This flexibility means that a developer can begin with a simple local server for personal use and later deploy it as a shared service for an entire team.

 How It Differs from Traditional API Integrations

-With MCP, there is an abstraction layer.
-The AI application does not know or care how the MCP server talks to GitHub, Slack, or your database.
-It only knows how to speak MCP.
-The server handles all the API-specific logic.
-This separation of concerns means:
+With MCP, an abstraction layer sits between the application and the underlying service.
+The AI application neither knows nor needs to know how the MCP server communicates with GitHub, Slack or a particular database.
+It is only required to speak MCP.
+The server handles all API-specific logic.
+The implications of this separation of concerns are as follows.

-- AI applications can support new tools without code changes — just point them at a new MCP server
+- AI applications can support new tools without code changes, since the host need only be pointed at a new MCP server.

-- Tool providers can update their APIs without breaking AI integrations — they just update their MCP server
+- Tool providers can update their APIs without disrupting AI integrations, since only the MCP server requires modification.

-- The AI model can discover what tools are available dynamically at runtime, through the standard capability negotiation
+- The AI model can discover available tools dynamically at runtime through the standard capability-negotiation mechanism.

 The Three Primitives: Tools, Resources, and Prompts

-MCP defines three core primitives — three types of things that servers can expose to clients.
+MCP defines three core primitives, that is, three categories of capability that servers may expose to clients.
 Each serves a different purpose and is controlled by a different party.
-Understanding these three primitives is the key to understanding MCP.
+Understanding these primitives is essential to understanding MCP.

 Tools (Model-Controlled)

-Tools are functions that the AI model can call to perform actions.
-They are the most commonly used primitive and the one most people think of first when they hear “MCP.”
-Tools let the model do things: search files, run database queries, send messages, create GitHub issues, deploy code, and anything else you can express as a function call.
+Tools are functions that the AI model can invoke to perform actions.
+They are the most commonly used primitive and the first that practitioners associate with MCP.
+Tools allow the model to search files, run database queries, send messages, create GitHub issues, deploy code and perform any other operation that can be expressed as a function call.

-Each tool is defined with a name, a description (which the model reads to understand when to use the tool), and an input schema (defined in JSON Schema format).
-When the model decides a tool is needed to answer the user’s question, it generates the appropriate arguments, the MCP client sends the call to the server, the server executes the function, and the result flows back to the model.
+Each tool is defined by a name, a description (which the model reads to determine when the tool should be used) and an input schema in JSON Schema format.
+When the model determines that a tool is required in order to answer the user’s question, it generates the appropriate arguments, the MCP client sends the call to the server, the server executes the function, and the result returns to the model.

-Here is a complete example of a tool definition:
+A complete example of a tool definition is shown below.

 {